Back to Blog

 Frequently Asked Questions

-HLP (the protocol vault) has a 4-day lockup period — you cannot withdraw until 4 days after your most recent deposit.
-User vaults have a shorter 24-hour lockup period.
-During the lockup, your funds remain in the vault and are subject to the vault’s trading activity, including potential losses.
-Plan your deposits accordingly, especially in volatile markets where you may want to exit quickly.
+HLP has a 4-day lockup period — you cannot withdraw until 4 days after your most recent deposit.
+User vaults have a shorter 24-hour lockup.
+During the lockup, your funds remain in the vault and are subject to all trading activity, including potential losses.
+This means you cannot exit during a crisis that unfolds faster than 4 days.

 What is the minimum deposit for Hyperliquid vaults?

-HLP has no minimum deposit requirement — you can deposit any amount of USDC.
-User vaults may have different minimums set by the vault leader, but most accept deposits starting from as low as $10 USDC.
-Keep in mind that very small deposits may not generate meaningful returns after accounting for gas fees on deposits and withdrawals.
+HLP has no minimum.
+User vaults may set their own minimum, but most accept deposits starting from $10 USDC.
+Very small deposits may not generate meaningful returns after gas on deposit and withdrawal.

-How much does the Hyperliquid vault leader fee cost?
+How much does the vault leader fee cost?

-HLP charges no management or performance fees — 100% of profits go to depositors.
-User vaults charge a 10% profit share to the vault leader, meaning the leader takes 10% of any profits generated and depositors keep 90%.
-There are no management fees, entry fees, or exit fees on any Hyperliquid vault.
-You only pay the profit share when the vault is actually profitable.
+HLP charges 0% — all profits go to depositors.
+User vaults charge a 10% profit share: the leader takes 10% of profits; depositors keep 90%.
+No management fees, entry fees, or exit fees on either vault type.